ungoogled-software/ungoogled-chromium-macos/README.md

 that indicates the binary is correctly signed and notarized.

-### Intel (x86_64) builds

-As the Chromium project updated their macOS SDK used to macOS 15 SDK, and GitHub Action doesn't provide any up-to-date Intel macOS runner hosts, we are unable to provide Intel (x86_64) builds of Ungoogled-Chromium macOS for the time being.
-We are looking for a solution to restore the Intel (x86_64) builds in the future, and we will provide updates on the progress to the community.

 ## Sponsorship

 Thanks to our 2024-2025 sponsors for their generous support: